alex-seville/blanket/README.md

 We plan on adding a variety of different command line options to allow you to create a version of blanket customized for your needs.
 Let us know what you'd like to see!

+## Development

+**All development takes place on the LIVE branch.
+Ignore master, it is unused at the moment.**

 ## FAQ

 See the [FAQ in the Blanket Wiki](https://github.com/Migrii/blanket/wiki/FAQ).